+Check with your doctor/allergist prior to your trip about any questions related to your allergy action plan, current medications, auto-injectors and items needed for your trip.
 We carry our medications in an insulated, padded case like this pack .
-We also carry liquid versions of Benadryl and Zyrtec in addition to tablets.
-The website, Show Your Teal has a larger pack to hold all medications including inhalers and auto injectors.
-Remember to keep these important items in your carry on bag.
-Check in advance to make sure your auto injectors are current, up to date and not expired before traveling.
+Show Your Teal has a larger pack to hold all medications including inhalers and auto injectors.
+Keep these important items in your carry on bag.

 7. Doctor’s note and emergency care plan

 Although we’ve never had to use it, we feel reassured knowing we have an updated doctor’s note in case anyone in security questions us about our daughter’s food and medications.
-It’s also helpful to carry your child’s emergency care plan.
+We carry our child’s emergency care plan.
 You can find one here on the FARE website.

 8. Food and snacks

 We carry a bag full of food and snacks.
 We prefer to carry whole foods such as fruit and veggies.
 We also pack sandwiches with safe bread, Sunbutter and Mac-n-cheese in case our flight gets delayed.
 We do not buy any food/snacks at the airport or eat meals provided by the airline.
 We bring food that we’ve eaten safely before at home (no new foods).
 Our Co-Founder Kortney has a rule where she only brings food she’s eaten safely at least three times.
 I love that rule!